 Aperture: A Telescope's Most Important Feature

 The most important characteristic of a telescope is its aperture — the diameter of its light-gathering lens or mirror, often called the objective.
 Look for the telescope's specifications near its focuser, at the front of the tube, or on the box.
 The aperture's diameter (D) will be expressed either in millimeters or, less commonly, in inches (1 inch equals 25.4 mm).
 As a rule of thumb, your telescope should have at least 2.8 inches (70 mm) aperture — and preferably more.A larger aperture lets you see fainter objects and finer detail than a smaller one can.
 But a good small scope can still show you plenty — especially if you live far from city lights.
-For example, you can spot dozens of galaxies beyond our own Milky Way through a scope with an aperture of 80 mm (3.1 inches) from a dark location.
-But you'd probably need a 6- or 8-inch telescope like the one shown at right to see those same galaxies from a typical suburban backyard.
-And regardless of how bright or dark your skies are, the view through a telescope with plenty of aperture is more spectacular than the view of the same object through a smaller scope.
+For example, from a dark location you can spot dozens of galaxies beyond our own Milky Way through a scope with an aperture of 80 mm (3.1 inches).
+But you'd probably need a 6- or 8-inch telescope (like the one shown at right) to see those same galaxies from a typical suburban backyard.
+And regardless of how bright or dark your skies are, the view through a telescope with plenty of aperture is more impressive than the view of the same object through a smaller scope.

 Types of Telescopes

 • Refractors have a lens at the front of the tube — it's the type you're probably most familiar with.
 While generally low maintenance, they quickly get expensive as the aperture increases.
 In refractor lingo, an apochromat offers better optical quality (and is more expensive) than an achromat of the same size.
 Watch an animation of light passing through a refractor.